Financial-Times/dotcom-page-kit/packages/anvil-middleware-assets/readme.md

 # Assets Middleware

 This package provides an [Express] compatible middleware which integrates the [asset loader] and [resource hints] packages into your application and adds it to each response making it available to your application's route handlers.
-The asset loader helps applications to locate their static assets from wherever they are stored.
+The asset loader helps applications to locate their static assets from wherever they are stored and resource hints enable developers to optimise the delivery of certain resources.

-In addition this package can also be used to send [resource hints] and [serve static files].
+In addition this package can also be used to [serve static files].

 [Express]: https://expressjs.com/
 [asset loader]: https://github.com/Financial-Times/anvil/tree/master/packages/anvil-server-asset-loader